 The gaming industry is at better place than ever before.
 With new and exciting business opportunities arising all the time, the global game’s market’s worth is set to soar from $91.8bn to a total of $118.6 billion by 2019.
-Many people this growth is due to sites such as Royal Vegas Casino and other affiliate casino sites growing rapidly.
+Many people this growth is due to online gaming.
 However, much of the growth is down the MMO’s and FPS games.

 Now, over a fifth of gamers are on online.
 That number is ever increasing, and a huge part of that is down to games such as Rainbow Six.
 The first-person shooter game was available on a wide range of consoles, including MAC and PC, Nintendo 64, Gameboy Colour, PlayStation and Dreamcast.
 The game revolves around RAINBOW, a counter-terrorism unit fighting growing terrorist threats as well as trying to destroy the Ebola virus.